mixja/mixja.github.io/_drafts/2015-08-26-building-an-EAP-SIM-demo-lab-part-1.md

 ### Environment

-A picture is worth a thousand words so lets get straight to it:
+A picture is worth a thousand words so lets get straight to it - here's a high level view of what we are going to build.